iPad 9 LTE Button Control Cable Replacement

 Step 42

-- Grab a pair of tweezers and carefully pull the home button ribbon cable straight out of the ZIF connector.
-It should come off smoothly – just keep a steady hand!
+- Grab your tweezers and gently tug the home button ribbon cable straight out of the ZIF connector – you've got this!

 Tools Used